czerwonk/hakanai/README.md

 ## Philosophy

 Hakanai embodies the Japanese concept of transience - secrets that exist only for a moment before vanishing forever.
-No accounts, no tracking, no persistence.
-Just ephemeral data transfer with mathematical privacy guarantees.
+No accounts, no tracking, no permanent storage.
+Just ephemeral data transfer with mathematical privacy guarantees and automatic expiration.

 ## Core Principles